twitter-archive/flockdb/doc/blog.md

 network and hardware failures, or even replay lost data from minutes or hours ago.
 This was especially helpful during the initial roll-out.

 Commutative writes also simplify the process of bringing up new partitions.
-A new paritition can receive write traffic immediately, and receive a dump of data from the old parititions slowly in the background.
+A new partition can receive write traffic immediately, and receive a dump of data from the old partitions slowly in the background.
 Once the dump is over, the partition is immediately "live" and ready to receive reads.

 The app servers (affectionately called "flapps") are written in Scala, are stateless, and are